-Because these channel dredging projects are a priority for Gloucester County, the third alternative with Geotubes and larger placement area is the preferred option.
+Because dredging these channels may be a priority for Gloucester County, the larger Geotube® placement area is the preferred option.
 It provides longer-term dredge disposal options for these three creeks that occur on the mid-York River.
-The -6 ft MLLW with 1 ft overdepth (total dredge depth -7 ft MLLW) is the preferred dredging option because deepening the channel by a foot increases the amount of dredge material by about 1/3 increasing the project cost.
-Until there is justification for the increase, such as the dredged channel filling quickly impeding its use, the shallower channel is recommended.
+The -6 ft MLLW with 1 ft overdepth (total dredge depth -7 ft MLLW) is the preferred dredging option because it takes the channel to its federally-allowable limit and reduces the need for dredging in the future.
 In addition, the -6 ft depth is needed if ATONs will be placed on the channel.
-These alternatives are laid out in the Joint Permit Application (Appendix E).
+This scenario is laid out in the draft Joint Permit Application (Appendix E).

-Because the upland disposal site is located on DCR property, Gloucester County will need to work with the state to determine and resolve maintenance issues at the site.
-Maintenance could include installing access pathways and mowing of vegetation on the site.
-Once the material inside the confinement area dries, it can be dug up and removed to a landfill or used as upland fill elsewhere.
-In addition, the Geotubes® themselves can be chopped up and removed to the landfill if desired.
+Because the upland disposal site is located on DCR property, Gloucester County will have to work with the state to determine maintenance issues at the site.
+Maintenance could include installing access pathways and moving of vegetation on the site.